Vinnie117/playground-flask-javascript/README.md

 # ml-api
-playground to explore web apps with python flask backend and js frontend
+A playground to explore web apps with python flask backend and js frontend

 Notes for future web app project:
 - Provide linear regression method first